-R. Buckminster Fuller, born in Milton, Mass., lived an adventurous, if unconventional, life.
+R. Buckminster Fuller lived an adventurous, if unconventional, life.
 A philosopher, architect and futurist, Fuller is best known for his geodesic designs, including geodesic domes that have found many applications both in housing, industry and military.
-His Dymaxion Car, however, was not the success he had hoped.
+His Dymaxion Car, however, was not the success he had hoped for.

 The Dymaxion Car